 Bulgaria

 | CSRD | The CSRD was transposed in Bulgaria through amendments to the Accounting Act and the Independent Financial Audit Act, which were adopted on 14 and 4 September 2025, respectively.
-The amendments to the Accounting Act entered into force retroactively as of 6 July 2024, whereas the amendments to the Independent Financial Audit Act are yet to be published in the State Gazette |
+The amendments to the Accounting Act entered into force retroactively as of 6 July 2024 and the amendments to the Independent Financial Audit Act entered into force on 20 September 2024. |

 | Requirements proposal | No development |

 Contact Jan Lehký (at Kinstellar) to talk about developments in Bulgaria.
-Last updated 12 December 2025.
+Last updated 13 February 2026.

 Croatia

-| CSRD | The CSRD was transposed in Croatia through the Accounting Act and through amendments of the Audit Act and the Capital Markets Act, which were adopted on 12 July 2024.
+| CSRD | The CSRD was transposed in Croatia through the Accounting Act, Audit Act and amendments to the Capital Markets Act, which were adopted on 12 July 2024.
 The new legislation was published in the Official Gazette on 19 July 2024.
-The amendments to the Capital Markets Act entered into force on the same day, while the new Accounting Act and the amendments to the Audit Act entered into force on 27 July 2024. |
+The amendments to the Capital Markets Act, the new Accounting Act and the new Audit Act all entered into force on 27 July 2024. |

 | Requirements proposal | No development |

 Contact Jan Lehký (at Kinstellar) to talk about developments in Bulgaria.
-Last updated 31 December 2025.
+Last updated 13 February 2026.

 Czech Republic